Italy: Self-employment visa and freelancing step-by-step

 We get you.
 If freedom and a healthy work-life balance are what you’re after, starting your own business in Italy can help you achieve that.

 Even though Italians are known for their laid-back culture, it’s easier to take advantage of it while being your own boss.
-You’ll be able to avoid the rigid hierarchy of the Italian workplace, choose projects to work on, collaborate with a variety of clients, from fellow expats to warm Italian locals.
+You’ll be able to avoid the rigid hierarchy of the Italian workplace, which is typical of the work culture in Italy.
+You'll also be able to choose projects to work on, collaborate with a variety of clients, from fellow expats to warm Italian locals.
 All on your own terms!

 Overall Italians are a friendly bunch.
 And cities like Milan and Rome offer a wide range of networking events to help you navigate your new venture.